USS Stethem: 1997: First deployment

 On 4 April 1997 Stethem set sail for the Persian Gulf on her maiden overseas deployment, reporting for duty in Bahrain on 3 July.
 During the next three months she served in a variety of roles including the primary Air Warfare Commander, Surface Warfare Commander, Ready Strike Platform, and LINK Coordinator.
 She also provided support to both the and the Carrier Battle Groups (CBG) and several U.S. Air Force aircraft engaged in Operation Southern Watch.
 She also supported the United Nations Security Council resolutions against Iraq by conducting some 54 boardings and inspections of suspected sanctions violators.

-Stethems port visits during her deployment included Singapore, Malaysia, Bahrain, Oman, the United Arab Emirates, Perth and Sydney.
+Stethems port visits during her deployment included Singapore, Malaysia, Bahrain, Oman, the United Arab Emirates, Fremantle and Sydney.
 She finally returned to San Diego on 7 November 1997 to begin an inter-deployment training cycle, the second one undertaken by the ship.

 Beginning with a Command Assessment of Readiness for Training (CART II) in May 1998, Stethems crew trained in combat systems, navigation, engineering, mobility, damage control, and logistics management.